KBNLresearch/nl-menu-resources/doc/serving-static-website-with-Apache.md

 Not entirely clear why this happens, could be orphaned resources that are not referenced by the site.

+TODO: do this comparison from the .CDX file.
+Use grep to check if they are referenced from any of the HTML.

 ## Missing pages/resources

 All of the following pages don't work, and give error "The url http://www.nl-menu.nl/nlmenu.nl/fset/ could not be found in this collection":